Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 ### 5 User Stories

 The development of the project was based on User Stories created for the purpose of this project.
 The User stories were created and managed through a Kanban board available in GitHub.
 There were total of 12 User Stories which had been completed as part of this development.
-The User Stories had been labelled according to reflect 3 catergories assigned such as: Must-Have, Should-Have and Could-Have.
+The User Stories had been labelled according to reflect 3 categories assigned such as: Must-Have, Should-Have and Could-Have.
 The progress in development was reflected in User Stories being moved from To Do, In Progress to Done section of the Kanban board.
-In addition to 12 User Stories aformentioned above, there were additionl 5 User Stories created and labelled as Won't-Have.
-These are related to future planned devlopments.
+In addition to 12 User Stories aforementioned above, there were additional 5 User Stories created and labelled as Won't-Have.
+These are related to future planned developments.

 All of the User Stories for this project can be accessed [here](https://github.com/adamwasiak/WatchOutBlog/projects/2).